 Your website is much more than an online storefront or communication gateway.
-Organic results are based around your business website.
-Therefore, the words you use on your site determines what keywords your site will rank for.
+Organic results are based on your business website.
+Therefore, the words you use on your site determine what keywords your site will rank for.

 However, be aware of keyword stuffing, metadata stuffing, hidden content, duplicate pages, and doorway pages.
 These can be considered a ‘sin’ when it comes to Google algorithms.

 Build a solid brand through compelling content and gaining links naturally to rank on the first page.